-Geese or other migratory cranes fly in a triangle one behind the other.
-By benefiting the same aerological mechanism, birds burn fewer calories.
+Geese or other migratory cranes fly in a triangle, one behind the other.
+By benefiting from the same aerological mechanism, birds burn fewer calories.

-Airbus is working on technical solutions that involve pilot assistance functions necessary to ensure that the aircraft remains safely positioned in the updraft of the aircraft they are following, maintaining the same distance, a constant altitude.
+Airbus is working on technical solutions that involve pilot assistance functions necessary to ensure that the aircraft remains safely positioned in the updraft of the aircraft they are following, maintaining the same distance and a constant altitude.

 The aircraft manufacturer had already conducted a series of flight tests in 2016, demonstrating that kerosene savings could be achieved when two aircraft flew about 3 kilometers apart.
 Today, air traffic management technology, including real-time flight tracking, has evolved significantly, making it possible for these close flights between two aircraft in the airspace without compromising security.